Advertisement

 Other classic gins made in Canada: Ampersand Gin (B.C.), Parlour Gin (Eau Claire Distillery in Alberta) and Steinhart Classic Gin (Nova Scotia).
 It's also perfectly fine to use a contemporary gin in a classic G&T and we'll give some Canadian options in the next section.

 In the case of premium tonic, trading up seems worth it, since the sugar levels are so much lower in most of the swanky tonics than they are in the cans offered by Big Soda.
-In addition to the ubiquitous Fever-Tree, though, there are plenty of other great brands, including Franklin & Sons from the United Kingdom and a new-ish Canadian tonic called 1642, which is made in Montreal.
+In addition to the ubiquitous Fever-Tree, though, there are plenty of other great brands, including Franklin & Sons (also from the United Kingdom) and a made-in-Montreal tonic called 1642.
 (It’s nice to have a homegrown option, right?)

 Gin Tonica Recipe